Bourkekev/ms1-music-school/README.md

 <details>
   <summary><strong>'Jump to section' for mobile</strong></summary>

 I added a 'Jump to section' for mobile on the homepage.
-As a dropdown under Home I added links to sections of teh homepage, to help minimise scrolling.
+As a dropdown under Home I added links to sections of the homepage, to help minimise scrolling.
 To get a nice scroll to the anchor points wihin then homepage, I used the css scroll-behaviour property based off [CSS Tricks](https://css-tricks.com/almanac/properties/s/scroll-behavior/).
-This property is not fully supported, particularly on Safari (both Mac and iPhone), but it will degrade gracefully and still jump top the anchor point on those devices.
+This property is not fully supported, particularly on Safari (both Mac and iPhone), but it will degrade gracefully and still jump to the anchor point on those devices.
 </details>

 <details>